OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskItem.Reply.md

 ---
-title: TaskItem.Reply Event (Outlook) ms.prod: outlook
+title: TaskItem.Reply event (Outlook)
 api_name:
 - Outlook.TaskItem.Reply
 ms.assetid: 5ec184ae-f512-e38a-0bc0-ddaf519740e2
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskItem.Reply Event (Outlook)
+# TaskItem.Reply event (Outlook)

 Occurs when the user selects the **Reply** action for an item (which is an instance of the parent object).

 ## Syntax

 _expression_. `Reply`( `_Response_` , `_Cancel_` )

-_expression_ A variable that represents a [TaskItem](./Outlook.TaskItem.md) object.
+_expression_ A variable that represents a [TaskItem](Outlook.TaskItem.md) object.

 ## Parameters